Kik (app): Use by minors with explicit content

 Like many other social media services, Kik has garnered negative attention due to instances of minors exchanging explicit messages and photos with adults, causing law enforcement and the media to frequently express concerns about the app.
 Automated spam bots have also been used to distribute explicit images and text over Kik Messenger.
 A state law enforcement official interviewed by The New York Times in February 2016 identified Kik as "the problem app of the moment".
 Police said they found Kik's response frustrating and one detective said obtaining information from Kik was a "bureaucratic nightmare".
-Constable Jason Cullum of Northamptonshire Police paedophile online investigation team stated delays in obtaining information from the company increased the risk to children.
+Constable Jason Cullum of the Northamptonshire Police paedophile online investigation team stated delays in obtaining information from the company increased the risk to children.
 Cullum stated, "It's incredibly frustrating.
 We're banging our heads against a brick wall.
 There's a child that's going to be abused for probably another 12 months before we know who that is."
 Since its acquisition by Medialab, Kik has revamped its policies and launched a variety of tools and resources including a guide for law enforcement and parents.

 Prior to 2015, Kik Interactive addressed this issue by informing parents and police about their options to combat child exploitation.
 In March 2015, the company adopted a more aggressive strategy by utilizing Microsoft's PhotoDNA cloud service to automatically detect, delete, and report the distribution of child exploitation images on its app.
 Some experts have noted that because PhotoDNA operates by comparing images against an existing database of exploitative images, it does not effectively prevent "realtime" online child abuse and may not detect material not yet added to its comparison database.
 Kik Interactive also began collaborating internationally with law enforcement by joining the Virtual Global Taskforce, a partnership between businesses, child protection agencies, and international police services that combats online child exploitation and abuse.
 The company also sponsors an annual conference on crimes against children.

 Kik has been criticized for providing inadequate parental control over minors' use of the app.
 The ability to share messages without alerting parents has been noted as "one of the reasons why teens like Kik".
 Parents cannot automatically view their child's Kik communications remotely from another device, but instead must have the password to their child's user account and view the communications on the same device used by their child.
 As of February 2016, Kik's parents' guide stresses that teens between 13 and 18 should have a parent's permission to use Kik, but there is no technical way to enforce the requirement or to guarantee that a minor will not enter a false birthdate.
 Kik Interactive has said that it uses "typical" industry standards for age verification, that "perfect age verification" is "not plausible", and that the company deletes accounts of users under 13 when it finds them, or when a parent requests the deletion.